-If a scheme name has a one-to-one correspondence with a service name (see section 5 of [RFC6335]), then the names SHOULD be the same.
+A scheme name is not a "protocol" although, like a service name as defined in section 5 of [RFC6335], it often identifies a particular protocol or application.
+If a scheme name has a one-to-one correspondence with a service name, then the names SHOULD be the same.